 Research and innovation in industrial automation in the private banking sector has declined in the last year.

-The most recent figures show that the number of industrial automation patent applications in the industry stood at 11 in the three months ending October – down from 27 over the same period last year.
+The most recent figures show that the number of industrial automation related patent applications in the industry stood at 17 in the three months ending January – down from 26 over the same period in 2021.

-Figures for patent grants related to industrial automation followed a different pattern to filings – growing from 20 in the three months ending October last year to 26 this year.
+Figures for patent grants related to industrial automation followed a similar pattern to filings – shrinking from 34 in the three months ending January 2021 to 15 in the same period in 2022.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.

 Industrial automation is one of the key areas tracked by GlobalData.
 It has been identified as being a key disruptive force facing companies in the coming years, and is one of the areas that companies investing resources in now are expected to reap rewards from.